Adaptively Robust LLM Monitoring via Activation Watermarking: Discussion

 \section{Discussion}

 \tit{Core Contributions} To the best of our knowledge, activation watermarking is the first LLM monitor explicitly designed and evaluated against adaptive attackers.
-Our method embeds a keyed detection signal directly into the model’s internal representations, enabling efficient, single-pass inference without relying on external classifiers.
-We show that adaptive attacks optimized against a specific key do not transfer to detectors instantiated with different keys, providing a concrete mitigation against key-aware adversaries.
-Empirically, activation watermarking outperforms strong guard models across standard and adaptive jailbreak benchmarks while preserving model utility and incurring negligible inference overhead.
-More broadly, our results suggest that \emph{detection} is a feasible security goal even when \emph{prevention} fails: if a model can be jailbroken, the provider can still detect that it occurred, enabling incident response and policy enforcement.
-While frontier models may already benefit from implicit randomness due to unknown weights, our approach is particularly relevant in settings where model behavior can be approximated by attackers, such as open-weight models or publicly accessible systems.
+Our method embeds a keyed detection signal directly into the model's internal representations, enabling efficient, single-pass inference without relying on external classifiers.
+We find that, in our evaluated setting, adaptive attacks optimized against one key transfer less effectively to detectors instantiated with different keys, providing evidence that key randomization can mitigate adaptive attacks.

-\tit{Limitations} \textbf{\textit{(Black-box assumption.)}} Our threat model assumes attackers cannot access gradients or activations, which is realistic for deployed APIs but excludes white-box adversaries. \textbf{\textit{(No provable guarantees.)}} We evaluate against concrete adaptive attacks but do not prove that no stronger attack exists.
-Our security argument is empirical, so better adaptive strategies that we have not considered may reduce detection rates.
-Provable robustness bounds for activation watermarking remain an open problem. \textbf{\textit{(Automated labels.)}} Our evaluation relies on a GPT oracle~\citep{achiam2023gpt} and Qwen Stream Guard~\citep{zhao2025qwen3guard} for labeling, so our metrics potentially inherit the blind spots of these upstream models. \textbf{\textit{(Utility at scale.)}} Embedding the watermark requires modifying the base LLM, which may have unforeseen effects on output quality when deployed to millions of users.
-Our utility evaluation is limited to public benchmarks and cannot capture the full distribution of real-world usage.
+Empirically, AWM outperforms the evaluated guard models across the four non-adaptive attack families and under surrogate-optimized AutoDAN, while largely preserving benchmark utility and avoiding an external classifier pass at inference.
+More broadly, our results suggest that detection can remain operationally useful when prevention fails: AWM detects a substantial fraction of successful harmful generations in the evaluated attacks, which may support incident response and policy enforcement.
+While some deployments may already benefit from attacker uncertainty arising from unavailable weights or deployment details, AWM provides explicit key-based uncertainty and is particularly relevant when the base model is otherwise accessible or closely approximable.